Fifty years ago, Al Thieme was a successful master plumber with a growing young family.

 With six children and a home to manage, she needed the freedom of mobility.
 There had to be a better way.

 She spent the better part of a trip to Mexico in a cumbersome wheelchair.
 She noticed people didn’t engage with her or even look at her most of the time.
-While the vacation itself was a frustrating experience, it served as the impetus for creating the Amigo.
+While the vacation itself was a frustrating experience, it served as the deciding factor to get an Amigo.

 After a brief stop in Honolulu, this young journalist was jetting off to Southeast Asia to kick off a year of reporting.

-But the course of her life was changed when she experienced a tragic incident in Hawaii.
-Deprivation of oxygen to the brain caused damage to the parts of her brain that control movement, and she was left immobilized.
+Her life was changed after a tragic incident in Hawaii.
+Low oxygen to the brain caused damage to the parts that control movement, and she was left immobilized.

 A years-long recovery process gave her back some mobility but not enough to allow her to do all the things she’d been able to do before the attack.

-It was at a New York-based rehabilitation center where she was introduced to the Amigo.
+A New York-based rehab center introduced her to the Amigo.

 “It has changed her life,” her father wrote in 1977.
-After three years of immobility, she had freedom again and was able to return to her work as a reporter.
+After three years of immobility, she had freedom again.
+She was able to return to her work as a reporter.

 For decades, he walked on his hands.
 He didn’t just walk on his hands – he did everything from raising his daughter to driving his motorcycle – with just his hands.
 A birth defect required his legs be amputated early in his life but he didn’t need help getting around and he was proud to do without a wheelchair.